|

 to be replaced.
 The dresser!
 I don't want to destroy the dresser.
 There's

+nothing in the room that I'm willing to destroy through my violence.
 My destiny had caught up with me, all the unanswered, unresolved questions of

 my life, now confronted me from my inner world.
 "Oh my God I am heartily sorry